Apple's HomePod may be its worst-named product ever, but it's also its most interesting for several years, for music lovers.

 The voice searching elements for finding tracks from Apple Music also seem more sophisticated even than what Amazon Echo offers.

-HomePod is a late-arrival rival to Echo and Google Home, but the brand that invented the iPod and made music such a major part of selling the iMac and iPhone has nailed it here by concentrating on HomePod's audio prowess
+Yes, it's a late-arriving rival to Echo and Google Home, but the brand that invented the iPod and made music such a major part of selling the iMac and iPhone has nailed it here by concentrating on HomePod's audio prowess

-At £349, I still think you'd be better off buying an Echo Dot and plugging it into a £300 speaker but Apple's solution is, characteristically, more elegant.
+At £349, you might be better off buying an Echo Dot and plugging it into a £300 speaker but Apple's solution is, characteristically, more elegant.